JAMES S. KIM

 ETHAN SCHERER

-Ethan Scherer is a senior researcher with the Center for Education Policy Research (CEPR) and the READS Lab.
-He leads the analytic design and execution for the MORE RCT and the Boston Charter Research Collaborative.
-As part of his work with CEPR, he also led the analytic design and execution for the Proving Ground project.
-Prior to joining CEPR, Ethan completed a Ph.D. in policy analysis at the Pardee RAND Graduate School and worked on projects related to district reform, teacher effectiveness, and out-of-school time at RAND.
+Ethan Scherer is the director of the READS Lab.
+He leads the analytic design and execution for READS Lab's program evaluations and built its integrated data system.
+He has expertise in continuous improvement cycles, educational technology, family engagement, and social-emotional learning.
+As part of his work with CEPR, he also led the analytic design and execution for Proving Ground and Boston Charter Research Collaborative.
+Prior to joining READS Lab and CEPR, Ethan completed a Ph.D. in policy analysis at the Pardee RAND Graduate School and worked on projects related to district reform, teacher effectiveness, and out-of-school time at RAND.
 Ethan holds an M.P.P in public policy from UCLA and B.A. in economics from Wesleyan University.

 JOHANNA TVEDT